spsforks/google-sanitizers-wiki/ThreadSanitizerCppManual.md

 The cost of race detection varies by program, but for a typical program, memory usage may increase by 5-10x and execution time by 2-20x.

+# Non-instrumented code

+`ThreadSanitizer` generally requires all code to be compiled with `-fsanitize=thread`.
+If some code (e.g. dynamic libraries) is not compiled with the flag, it can lead to false positive race reports, false negative race reports and/or missed stack frames in reports depending on the nature of non-instrumented code.
+To not produce false positive reports `ThreadSanitizer` has to see all synchronization in the program, some synchronization operations (namely, atomic operations and thread-safe static initialization) are intercepted during compilation (and can only be intercepted during compilation). `ThreadSanitizer` stack trace collection also relies on compiler instrumentation (unwinding stack on each memory access is too expensive).

+There are some precedents of making `ThreadSanitizer` work with non-instrumented libraries.
+Success of this highly depends on what exactly these libraries are doing.
+Besides suppressions, one can use `ignore_interceptors_accesses` flag which ignores memory accesses in all interceptors, or `ignore_noninstrumented_modules` flag which makes `ThreadSanitizer` ignore all interceptors called from the given set of (non-instrumented) libraries.

 # FAQ

   * Q: When I run the program, it says: `FATAL: ThreadSanitizer can not mmap the shadow memory (something is mapped at 0x555555554000 < 0x7cf000000000)`.
 What to do?